 While there, we planned to visit another friend at his farm.

 Just before leaving work that Friday, I ran into a journalist I knew.

 “Don’t go, Cynthia” she warned.
 “A lot of hardcore racists live in that area.”

 It was the mid-1990’s and Mandela’s ANC had won the election, putting a public end to apartheid.
 But Marie and I were Canadians who didn’t know the country well.

 And now, someone who did was urging me to cancel the trip.

 The difference in our skin colour had never been an issue between us.
 Not in Canada and not in South Africa.

 We shared a small apartment near the SABC building in Johannesburg.
 We shopped, cooked, ate supper, laughed, missed our families, planned the next day’s work together.
-Though she often deferred to my leadership role on this project, Marie and I were friends and equals, colleagues at the Canadian Broadcasting Corporation where we both held prominent leadership roles.
+Though I was the leader on this project, Marie and I were friends and equals, colleagues at the Canadian Broadcasting Corporation where we both held prominent leadership roles.